tkhamez/neucore/README.md

 - Login via EVE SSO, no e-mail address required.
 - Group membership management (manually and with various ways to automate membership).
 - Corporation member tracking and character watchlists.
-- [ESI](http://esi.evetech.net) proxy for all characters.
+- API for various data including an [ESI](http://esi.evetech.net) proxy for all characters.
-- An API for applications to read group membership, ESI data and more.
 - Service registration via [plugins](https://github.com/tkhamez/neucore-plugin) (e.g. Discord, Mumble).

 For more information, see the [doc](doc/README.md) directory, which also contains some